Stevenson's path

 The association

-Created in 1994, the association Sur le Chemin de Stevenson and its partners work for the economic development around the GR70, respecting the environment and heritage that inhabit it and accompany you in the organization of your hike.
+Created in 1994, the Sur le Chemin de Stevenson association and its partners work for economic development around the GR70, respecting the environment and heritage that inhabit it, and help you organize your hike.

-The topo-guide of the Fédération Française de Randonnée Pédestre will guide you all along the path (Reference 700 – Edition FFRandonnée and Chamina Editions).
+The Fédération Française de Randonnée Pédestre topo-guide will guide you along the way (Référence 700 – Edition FFRandonnée and Chamina Editions).

 Association “Sur le chemin de R.L.
 Stevenson”